 4.26 From our questionnaire survey results we know that traffic and transport issues are a major concern (Figures 10 and 11).
 There are limits to what a neighbourhood development plan can say on issues such as speeding or improved bus timetabling.
 As a land use plan the ANDP has to deal with traffic and transport issues related to development.
-We want to use this consultation to help identify specific improvements that we can encourage the County Council amongst others to implement to improve accessibility for all in Ashton.
+We have used the consultations on the neighbourhood plan to help identify specific improvements that we can encourage the County Council amongst others to implement to improve accessibility for all in Ashton.